 In 1987, the New Mexico Legislature created a regional water planning program to inventory New Mexico's water supplies to ensure that adequate water is available for the state's future growth and development.
 The 1987 regional water planning statute required technical investigations into water supply and future demand and extensive public involvement to determine recommended alternatives for balancing regional water supply with future demand.
 This program established 16 water planning regions, and two rounds of regional planning have been completed.
 The State Water Plan Act, passed by the New Mexico Legislature in 2003, charged the ISC, with help from OSE and the Water Trust Board, with developing and implementing a comprehensive State Water Plan.
 The statute includes "protecting both the water supply and water quality" as one of the eight stated purposes.
-A review and update of the New Mexico State Water Plan is required every 5 years, the last of which occurred in 2018.
-In 2023, the ISC Planning Program updated the 50-year State Water Plan.
+A review or update of the New Mexico State Water Plan is required every 5 years, and in 2023, the ISC Planning Program published a review of the State Water Plan.
 Governor Lujan Grisham released the 50-Year Water Action Plan in January 2024.